group6tech/diva-docs/app/v4/admin/add-drive-to-favourite.md

 sortOrder: 1000
 ---

-You can add additional drives to an exsisting favourite.
+You can add additional drives to an existing favourite.

 <p class="tip tip--warning">
   <strong>Warning</strong>: